VENTURE CAPITALIST – TAMPA BAY AREA WANTS YOU

 Hire Your Own Internal Silicon Valley VC

 Hire an experienced Silicon Valley VC.
-Bring them to your area to run your own Startup Company Investment Strategy Program.
-Yes, you can also focus on one of the cities above that invests up 25% of the annual investments.
-But I want to start with the area of the country that invests 40% of those dollars – Silicon Valley.
+Please bring them to your area to run your startup company investment strategy program.
+You can also focus on one of the cities above that invests up to 25% of the annual investments.
+But I want to start with the area of the country that supports 40% of those dollars—Silicon Valley.

-This ex-Silicon Valley Venture Capitalist would be responsible for working with each of your local Incubator or Accelerator Startup teams.
-They would map out a strategy of the Investments needed at each stage of the company’s growth.
-Next, they would create a list of investors and VC’s who are likely to fund each business at each step.
-Then using their experience, along with their Rolodex, help the company founders set up meetings with Silicon Valley VC’s.
+This ex-Silicon Valley Venture Capitalist would be responsible for working with each of your local Incubator or accelerator startup teams.
+They would map out a strategy for the investments needed at each stage of the company’s growth.
+Next, they would create a list of investors and VCs likely to fund each business at each step.
+Then, using their experience and Rolodex, help the company’s founders set up meetings with Silicon Valley VCs.

 How to Attract and Hire a Silicon Valley VC to Your Local Accelerator / Incubator?

 So this is my fundamental question and why I wrote this article.
-I’m looking for anyone who has successfully attracted a Silicon Valley VC to join their Incubator or Accelerator.
-If you have, you are likely one of the 17% of Investor dollar areas.
-If not, you’re likely in the 18% areas that are in the article I linked to that I didn’t list.
+I’m looking for anyone who has successfully attracted a Silicon Valley VC to join their incubator or accelerator.
+If you have one, you are likely one of the 17% investment dollar areas.
+If not, you’re likely in the 18% of areas in the article I linked to that I still need to list.

 My questions are many.
-Did you make the role part-time or full-time?
+Did you take on the role part-time or full-time?
 What sort of budget did you make?
-Did the compensation package include anything uniques?
-What were the key things the Venture Capitalist was looking for to make a move?
+Did the compensation package include anything unique?
+What were the key reasons the venture capitalists sought to make a move?

 Please email me at [email protected] with your ideas or experiences.
 Also, if you are reading this on LinkedIn or Medium, feel free to post your thoughts there too.
-I’m hoping that what I learn from this will become a model for repeating this in locales around the world.
+I hope what I learn from this will become a model for repeating this in locales worldwide.

 Venture Capitalist – Conclusion

-I hope I have educated you on how to Venture Capitalist – Tampa Bay Area Wants You.
+I hope I have educated you on how to be a venture capitalist.
+The Tampa Bay Area Wants You.

-If you are a retiring VC, or one looking to move from Silicon Valley to the Sunny, Warm Gulf of Mexico on the central side of Florida, reach out to me and let’s talk.
+If you are a retiring VC or looking to move from Silicon Valley to the sunny, warm Gulf of Mexico on the central side of Florida, contact me, and let’s talk.

 100% FREE GOOGLE PAGE RANK ANALYSIS